Pet Help & Rescue (PHaR)

 Develop: Wireframing and Prototyping

-Iteration 1: Step-by-Step Pet Rescue Request
+Iteration 1: Step-by-Step Pet Help Request (Left-to-Right)

 Relatively low cognitive load